-Another Jamaican track and field sprint athlete and a seven-time Olympic medallist, Veronica Campbell-Brown, was born in Clarks Town, Trelawny.
+Another Jamaican track and field sprint athlete and a seven-time Olympic medalist, Veronica Campbell-Brown, was born in Clarks Town, Trelawny.

 Braemar Tours Ltd.

-The tour of historic Falmouth by trolley is designed to immerse visitors in the long rich history of Falmouth town which dates back to over 200 years.
+The tour of historic Falmouth by trolley is designed to immerse visitors in the long rich history of Falmouth town which dates to over two hundred years.